Major: Interior Design

 As for COD, she has worked as an adjunct instructor and may see her children attending.

-“My oldest still remembers sitting on my lap in COD classes when child care fell through and is now considering COD for some of her college time,” she said.
+“My oldest still remembers sitting on my lap in COD classes when child care fell through.
+She is now finishing her Associate in Arts at COD,” she said.
 “I love how life goes full circle!”

 Jardon’s ultimate goal is to always be relevant and growing while continuously giving back to the profession.